kjuraszek/epd-rpi-controller/README.md

 > When making changes in the code make sure you're using the newest image - remember to run `make build-docker` before running run-docker command.

+### Running the UI \[OPTIONAL\]

+A simple user interface is built with Vue.js 3 and Vuetify.
+For now it displays current view (as image) and allows to switch between views.

+Firstly make sure the controller is up and running - either in container or locally.
+UI will run on selected port from `.env` (by default [localhost:3000](http://localhost:3000/) ).

+#### Running UI locally

+Run the UI using a command:

+`make run-ui`

+#### UI in a container

+Run the UI with Kafka stack using a command

+`make run-docker-ui`

+> When making changes in the code make sure you're using the newest image - remember to run `make build-docker` before running run-docker command.

-Alternatively you can run Kafka's web UI - Kafdrop via command:
+Alternatively you can run the controller with web UI and Kafka's web UI - Kafdrop via command:

 `make run-docker-all`

+and then:

+- Controller and UI will run on selected ports from `.env` (by default [localhost:8888](http://localhost:8888/) and [localhost:3000](http://localhost:3000/) respectively)
-which will be available at [localhost:19000](http://localhost:19000/).
+- Kafka UI will be available at [localhost:19000](http://localhost:19000/).

 ## Configuration file